janetechinc/coding-challenge-backend/README.md

 ### To rebuild the iheartjane database

 The iheartjane database is already provided under `db/jane.db` so you should not have to rebuild it.
-However, here are the instructions to do so as a reference.
+However, for reference, here are the instructions to do so.

 ```
 cd db